 We had a fantastic afternoon on Koh Kong Island, it was like having our own private paradise for a while.
 One thing to be aware of is if the weathers a bit windy the return journey can be a little choppy.
 Don’t forget travel-sick pills if you’re prone to motion sickness.

 Ritthy’s have another tour where you can camp overnight on Koh Kong Island.
 I’m not sure I’d fancy that though as you’d probably get eaten alive by sandflies.

 Discover Peam Krasaop Mangroves

-A 1 km long cement and wooden boardwalk snakes through the mangroves.
-Leading off it are occasional dilapidated, very precarious looking wooden only platforms.
+A 1 km long cement and wooden boardwalk snaked through the mangroves, with occasional dilapidated, precarious-looking wooden platforms leading off it.
 There are no handrails so be sure to watch your step as it can get a little slippery.
 As Dad mentioned…there’s little concern for health and safety here!

 The unguided walk took around 20 minutes giving plenty of time to explore the gloomy, eerie mangrove forest.
 The tangled roots rise out of the muddy waters below, and a dense, green canopy overhead obscures the sky.